lennardong/imagination_machines/README.md

 You'll gain the foundational thinking that makes learning these tools straightforward later.

+---
-## Course Outline
+# Course Outline
-For each week, please see the relevant folder's README.md file.
+- For each week, please see the relevant folder's `README.md` file.
-Each week's puzzle, etc will be issued on the Monday class.
+- Each week's puzzle, etc will be issued on the Monday class.

-### Week 0: Prep
+## Week 0‍⃣: Prep
 This is basic setup for the course.
 Please read through and complete before the first class.

-### Week 1: "What Does This Thing Do?" (aka Blueprints)
+## Week 1‍⃣: "What Does This Thing Do?"
+> Designing Ideas

 **The Mystery**: Students get 3 working code samples (no explanation) and must figure out what each does through experimentation.

 Monday (Do First):